 Effective data strategy starts with clarity on objectives, not with collecting more data.

 As organisations grow, the number of systems and software applications that generate or use data increases.
 Larger companies often have dozens of data sources—accounting systems, CRM platforms, production systems, marketing tools, HR systems, and more.
-Each system captures data for its own purpose, creating a complex landscape of disconnected information.
+Each system captures data for its own purpose, creating a patchwork of disconnected information.

 The challenge is not the volume of data sources.
 The challenge is knowing which sources matter for which decisions.
 This is why effective data strategy begins with clear goals—not with data collection.